California shoplifter stuffs chain saw down his pants

-FRESNO, Calif.
-(AP) — A California business owner says store surveillance video recorded a man stealing a small chain saw by stuffing it down his pants.
+FRESNO, Calif. — A California business owner says store surveillance video recorded a man stealing a small chain saw by stuffing it down his pants.

-Jeff Bennett of RG Equipment tells the Fresno Bee his security camera caught the theft Wednesday afternoon.
+Jeff Bennett of RG Equipment tells The Fresno Bee his security camera caught the theft Wednesday afternoon.

 The video shows the man take the chain saw from a display, stuff the blade down his pants and cover the engine assembly with his jacket.